bytex-solutions/snamp/docs/configuration.md

 ## Configuration Model
 SNAMP configuration describes a set of resource adapters, resource connectors and its attributes, notifications and operations.

+At high level, configuration model can be represented as a tree of configurable elements:
+* _Resource Adapters_ section may contain zero or more configured adapter instances
+  * `Adapter Instance Name` - unique name of the configured resource adapter
+    * `System Name`: system name of the resource adapter
+    * Additional configuration parameters in the form of key/value pairs
+* _Managed Resources_ section may contain zero or more configured managed resources
+  * `Managed Resource Name` - unique name of the managed resource.
+Some adapters use this name when exposing connected resource to the outside
+    * `Resource Connector Name` - the system name of the resource connector
+    * `Connection String` - resource-specific connection string used by Resource Connector
+    * Additional configuration parameters in the form of key/value pairs
+    * _Attributes_ section may contain zero or more configured attributes
+    * _Events_ section may contain zero or more configured events
+    * _Operations_ section may contain zero or more configured operations

+_Attributes_ section:
+* `Attribute Instance Name` - unique name of the attribute.
+Resource Connector uses this name when exposing attributes to Resource Adapters
+  * `Name` - the name of the attribute declared by managed resource.
+Note that this name depends on the management information provided by managed resource.
+This is the required parameter.
+  * `Read/write timeout` - timeout (in millis) used when accessing attribute value.
+This is the optional parameter.
+  * Additional configuration parameters in the form of key/value pairs

+_Events_ section:
+* `Event Name` - unique name of the event.
+Resource Connector uses this name as notification type when exposing notifications to Resource Adapters
+  * `Category` - the event category declared by managed resource.
+Note that category depends on the management information provided by managed resource.
+This is the required parameter
+  * Additional configuration parameters in the form of the key/value pairs

+_Operations_ section may contain zero:
+* `Operation instance name` - unique name of the operation.
+Resource Connector uses this name when exposing operations to Resource Adapters
+  * `Operation Name` - the name of the operation declared by managed resource.
+Note that operation name depends on the management information provided by managed resource.
+This is the required parameter
+  * Additional configuration parameters in the form of the key/value pairs

+A set of additional configuration parameters depends on the particular Resource Adapter or Resource Connector.

 ## Using SNAMP Management Console
 SNAMP Management Console allows you to configure and maintain SNAMP via user-friendly Web interface in your browser.
 > SNAMP Management Console available in paid subscription only